Originally published by Unilever

-Who doesn’t love a good cuppa?
+Who doesn’t love a good cup of tea?
 Anyone would think you couldn’t improve on the classics – but Lipton is always looking for new ways to delight the tastebuds.

 On the search for even more flavour, the brand relaunched Lipton Yellow Label with an all-new blend that really raises the bar for the world’s favourite hot tea.
-The tea-loving team at Lipton created a unique patented process that presses the tea leaves to realise a natural ‘essence’ which is full of fresh tea flavour.
+The tea-loving team at Lipton created a unique patented process that presses the tea leaves to realize a natural ‘essence’ which is full of fresh tea flavour.
 Lipton adds it back to the leaves before drying and packaging.
-Hey presto, even more tasty.
+And just like that; even more tasty.

 When producing tea, pressing the leaves at different times can have a surprising impact on how they taste.
 For example, in the UK, PG tips extracts the essence towards the end of processing to give an intense flavour, but with less bitterness and acidity.
 Inspired by the new, bolder taste, they call it ‘The Strong One’.

 You’ll never guess where they got the idea

 The new tea essence process was developed by the talented Beverages team at Unilever R&D Colworth (before we became ekaterra).
 They were inspired by the ‘cold-pressing’ method used to create high quality olive oils.
 Now this new process is in full swing at Lipton Tea Gardens in Kericho, Kenya.